 Insufficient lubrication may be caused by:

-For the male, conditions such as balanitis (inflammation of the glans penis), Peyronie’sdisease (development of scar tissue in the penis), priapism (painful erection), urethritis (inflammation of the urethra), prostatitis (inflammation of the prostate), and phimosis (tight foreskin) can cause pain during intercourse.
+For the male, conditions such as balanitis (inflammation of the glans penis), Peyronie’s disease (development of scar tissue in the penis), priapism (painful erection), urethritis (inflammation of the urethra), prostatitis (inflammation of the prostate), and phimosis (tight foreskin) can cause pain during intercourse.

 Emotional well-being is closely tied to sexual health.
 The emotional factors that can cause painful intercourse are: